hkust-taco/hmloc/oopsla23-artifact-overview.md

 ## Experimenting with HMloc

-We provide two ways of experimenting with HMloc and recommend using the test suite.
+We provide two ways of experimenting with HMloc.
+A test suite that runs example files and a web demo where the user can type their programs and see the results live.

+We recommend using the the test suite.

 ### Using the test suite